-Google Apps is a suite of tools including Gmail, Calendar, Groups, Docs, Sites, and Talk that lets you create a site, chat in real time, collaboratively edit documents, create surveys, and more.
+Google Apps is a suite of tools including Gmail, Calendar, Groups, Drive, Sites, and Hangouts that lets you create a site, chat in real time, collaboratively edit documents, create surveys, and more.

-Omeka is an online curation tool lets you collect items and create online exhibits.
-Omeka uses a robust metadata standard called Dublin Core as well as layout tools for crafting exhibits.
+Omeka is an online curation tool that lets users collect items and create online exhibits.
+Omeka employs a robust metadata standard called Dublin Core as well as layout tools for crafting exhibits.